 Imprisonment in gaol or psychiatric confinement following criminal charge

-Service pension or income support supplement is not payable on a day on which the person is in gaol or in psychiatric confinement because they have been convicted of an offence.
-If a person has been charged with, but not convicted of an offence, service pension or income support supplement is not payable unless the person is undertaking a course of rehabilitation.
+Service pension, income support supplement and veterean payment are not payable on a day on which the person is in gaol or in psychiatric confinement because they have been convicted of an offence.
+If a person has been charged with, but not convicted of an offence, service pension, income support supplement and veteran payment are not payable unless the person is undertaking a course of rehabilitation.

 Definition of 'in gaol'

 A person is 'in gaol' if the person is lawfully detained in prison or elsewhere, either:

 - while under sentence for conviction of an offence, or

 - in custody pending trial or sentencing for an offence.

 A person is 'in psychiatric confinement' if the person is confined in:

 - a psychiatric section of a hospital, or